-- AF Box required on Application Form (Y/N or details required). - 1 Submitted with Application Form. - 2 Inspected/checked with Head of Institution at Stage 2, part 1. - 3 Inspected/checked with Head of Institution at Stage 2, part 2. - 3# Verified through discussions with staff and/or pupils at part 2.
-(May also be checked with Head of Institution.) - Indicators of commendable provision in relation to Sub-Areas of Operation. - (AF) See Application Form.
+- AF Box required on Application Form (Y/N or details required). - 1 Submitted with Application Form. - 2 Inspected/checked with Head of Institution at Stage 2, Part 1. - 3 Inspected/checked with Head of Institution at Stage 2, Part 2. - Verified through discussions with staff and/or students at Stage 2.(May also be checked with Head of the Institution.) - \ Indicators of commendable provision in relation to Sub-Areas of Operation. - (AF) See Application Form.

-A) GOVERNANCE, MANAGEMENT, AND STAFF RESOURCES
+A) GOVERNANCE, MANAGEMENT AND STAFF RESOURCES

-An opportunity should be made for the Inspectors to meet the Institution's Owners (if relevant), Directors, and a member of the Governing Body (if applicable).
+An opportunity should be made for the Inspectors to meet the Institution's Owners (if relevant), Directors, and a member of the Governing Body if applicable.

 A.1.
+2/3.3#

-2/3, 3# The governance arrangements, staff numbers and structure, and vision for the Institution are appropriate for the scale and nature of the operation.
+The governance arrangements, staff numbers and structure, and vision for the Institution are appropriate for the scale and nature of the operation.